jenkinsci/reliza-integration-plugin/README.md

 }
 ```

-Credentials should be set beforehand to be set as environment variables.
-The wrapper calls Reliza Hub to get version details and then
-propagates those version details onto enclosed Reliza steps to submit build information to Reliza Hub.
+Credentials that were set beforehand are set as environment variables to be used later.
+In this case I chose the identifying ID in 3.2 as PROJECT_API and ORG_API.
+The wrapper calls Reliza Hub to get version details and then propagates those version details onto enclosed Reliza steps to submit build information to Reliza Hub.

 ## Resources on pipelines and writing plugins
 https://www.jenkins.io/doc/book/pipeline/syntax/